hp2304/Udacity_Sensor_Fusion_ND/SFND_Lidar_Obstacle_Detection/README.md

     }
     ```

-4. Perform Euclidean Clustering to group points pertaining to an obstacle.
-This is custom implementation  utilizes the KdTree data structure.
+4. Perform Euclidean Clustering to group points pertaining to each obstacle.
+This custom implementation  utilizes the KdTree data structure to do the same.

     ```c++
     template<typename PointT>